DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * "Ismark Kolyanovich defied me by keeping his sister from me.
 Why should I, as his lord, not punish him for his disloyalty?"
 * "I have claimed Ireena Kolyana, and twice marked her as my own.
 Why should I not take her with me to Castle Ravenloft right now?"
 * "You are trespassers in my lands, and the last outsider that entered Barovia fostered sedition and treachery.
-Why should I not dispatch with you now, in the same way that I dispatched with him?"
+Why should I not dispatch you now, just as I disposed of him?"
 (Strahd's question is referring to Dr. Rudolph van Richten.)

 If the players buried Walter's bones and put the spirits of Death House to rest, Strahd poses an additional question: